1. Agritourism Safety and Liability: Implementing Best Risk Management Practices for Farms Open to the Public

 Award Amount: $35,973

-This project addresses marketing and financial risks faced by many northeast livestock producers struggling with profitable market channels and appropriate pricing.
+This project addressed marketing and financial risks faced by many northeast livestock producers struggling with profitable market channels and appropriate pricing.
 Producers are caught between commodity prices and inconsistent value-added market prices.
 Lack of marketing and pricing strategies limit farm profitability.
-We will teach livestock producers to use marketing strategy and a new online “Livestock Yield & Price Calculator Tool” to manage the risks of commodity and value-added channels.
-Through 4 articles we create, 11 workshops, and the on-line calculator tool, we will reach at least 8000 producers who will learn to manage livestock marketing risks, primarily marketing channel selection, price risk, meat-cut inventory management, and marketing cost accounting.
-We will focus on 3 complementary topics: 1) Marketing strategy and objective development; 2) Understanding channel-specific costs and; 3) using our online tool to ensure profit through channel pricing.
-At least 165 producers that attend workshops will set marketing objectives and learn how to use the Price Calculator.
-Using producer data entered in the Calculator tool, we will measure how many farmers change their pricing and the impact on profitability.
-By project end, over 300 farms will have used the Calculator and make pricing adjustments to ensure profitability in every channel.
+We taught livestock producers to use marketing strategy and the online “Cornell Meat Price & Yield Calculator” to manage the risks of commodity and value-added channels.
+Through 4 articles, 13 workshops, and the online calculator, we reached thousands of producers who learned to manage livestock marketing risks, primarily marketing channel selection, price risk, meat-cut inventory management, and marketing cost accounting.
+We focused on 3 complementary topics: 1) Marketing strategy and objective development; 2) Understanding channel-specific costs and; 3) using our online tool to ensure profit through channel pricing.
+80% of producers that attended workshops reported they will adopt new marketing techniques and there were 1,233 uses of the Calculator tool.
+Using producer data entered in the Calculator tool, we measured how farmers changed their pricing and the impact on profitability.

 9. Reducing Marketing and Financial Risk thorough Data Analysis Pricing Using Cloud-Based Technology